Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Experiments

 \subsection{Quantitative results}

 {\bf LERF dataset.} In~\tabref{tab:lerf}, we show the results on the LERF dataset.
-We observe that Ours consistently outperforms LangSplat and, on average, is better than OpenGaussian, achieving an improvement of $+4.16$ in mIoU and $+10.66$ in mAcc.
-We observe that LangSplat and GaussianGrouping, methods designed for 2D querying, do not generalize well to point-level querying.
+We observe that Ours consistently outperforms LangSplat-m and, on average, is better than OpenGaussian, achieving an improvement of $+4.14$ in mIoU and $+10.66$ in mAcc.
+We believe this gain is significant, as retraining the language Gaussians 5 times with different seeds has a small standard deviation, \eg, on figurines the std is 0.24.
+We observe that LangSplat-m and GaussianGrouping-m, methods designed for 2D querying, do not generalize well to point-level querying.

 { \bf 3D-OVS dataset.} The results for the 3D-OVS dataset is reported in~\tabref{tab:3dovs}.
 Our method achieves 70.58\% in mIoU and 93.33\% in Loc.
 Acc, significantly outperforming baseline methods.
 Notably, our method demonstrates a $+20.42$ gain in mIoU averaged across scenes.
 We observe that there exists $100\%$ in the Loc.
 Acc because the dataset is relatively easy with $\leq 30$ frames and $\leq 7$ objects in each scene, leading to effective segmentation and tracking from SAM2.
-Additionally, we observed that OpenGaussian has a low Loc.
+Next, we observed that OpenGaussian has a low Loc.
 Acc due to small ``floaters'' in the retrieved Gaussians.
 These floaters shift the center point of the exterior bounding box to an incorrect location.

-{ \bf Replica dataset.} We show experimental results in~\tabref{tab:replica}.
-We observe that our approach outperforms OpenGaussian with an average gain of $+1.74$ on mIou and $+9.29$ on mAcc.
-There exists $0.00$ in GaussianGrouping's results because their implementation only uses the first frame's semantics.
-For large scenes such as Replica, the query object may not appear in the first frame, leading to an empty query.
+{ \bf Replica dataset.} We show results in~\tabref{tab:replica}.
+We observe that our approach outperforms OpenGaussian with an average gain of $+1.74$ on mIoU and $+9.29$ on mAcc.
+There exists $0.00$ in GaussianGrouping-m's results because their query implementation only uses the first frame's semantics.
+In large scenes like Replica, the query object may not appear initially, causing an empty query.